8 Adding cohorts to the CDM

 requireDemographics(ageRange = c(18, 64), sex = "Male")

-Note that all these require*() functions that come from the CohortConstructor package use functionalities from PatientProfiles and the naming is consistent.
+Note that all these require*() functions that come from the CohortConstructor package are built on the functionality provided from PatientProfiles we saw in the previous chapter.
 For example, requireDemographics() uses addDemographics(), requirePriorObservation() uses addPriorObservation(), and so on…

 8.4.4 Applying cohort-based inclusion criteria